Are you curious? Are you well organised? Are you interested in undertaking research? Would you like to contribute to our project?

 In return, not only will you discover little known narratives about this exciting history, but you will develop research skills, such as reading through archival material; picking out information that helps to illustrate the different project activities; summarising such information and referencing it; and relating it to the history of the periods that the project covers.
 You will get a chance to make use of the British Library and/or the London Metropolitan Archive, where much relevant material is located.

 We will explore how the Jewish communities, who trickled in to England, gradually led to their acceptance as citizens.
-Elements of our research will be fed in to our site-specific performance One Lost Stone on 22 September at Novo Cemetery.
+Elements of our research will be fed in to our site-responsive performance One Lost Stone on 22 September at Novo Cemetery.
 Our discoveries will also inform our programme of educational workshops.

 Eight historical moments are key to our research: